graphite-project/graphite-web/docs/config-local-settings.rst

   Sets the LDAP query to return a user object where ``%s`` substituted with the user id.
 E.g. ``(username=%s)`` or ``(sAMAccountName=%s)`` (Active Directory)

+LDAP_USER_DN_TEMPLATE:
+  `Default: ''`

+  Is this is set the LDAP query is authenticated with the usename and passowrd supplied from the user.

 Other Authentications
 ^^^^^^^^^^^^^^^^^^^^^